 Voodoo evolved from the religion early Africans brought from their homeland and mingled with Catholicism that was forced upon them in this country as part of their enslavement.
 What makes this two-room museum so important is its authenticity.
 This is no tourist trap.
 The artifacts are real.
 It is a place where you can find actual knowledge of a religion that had been defamed over the years and shrouded in mystery.

 When you enter the museum, one of the first things that catch your eye is a painting of Marie Laveau by Charles Gandolfo.
 There is an example of a voodoo altar, a clay govi jar for storing souls, some skeletons, some mummified animals, and a lot of unusual gris grises.
-The knowledge behind the exhibits is extensive.

 No visitor to New Orleans can ever understand the city without knowledge of what Voodoo is and how it works.